It's easy to get overwhelmed searching for the right alcohol or drug addiction treatment near Hillfields. But answers *are* available.

 What If I Need To Get Started Quickly?

-Detox is available, with comfort and safety, with the help of our medical team.
+Detox is possible, safely and comfortably, with the help of our medical team.

 Our clinic team - many of them in recovery personally - are ready to get you started.

-Now....are you ready?
+Are you ready?